rank0001/Creative-Agency-Client/README.md

 *	Admin can update the state of the invoice
 *	Users can provide feedbacks.
 *	Separate dashboard for user and admin.
+* A slider with various past projects have been added to the home page
+* Users can see their invidual services they had selected before upon login

+To run this app in your editor,clone this project and run the command npm start to start downloading the necessary packages.